Construct SQL Queries in Data Query

 SELECT statements

-statements to retrieve object data from your Zuora tenant.
+You can use SELECT statements to retrieve object data from your Zuora tenant.

 Data Query supports SQL-92 syntax for SELECT statements, including (but not limited to) joins, subqueries, unions, groupings, and orderings.
-Data Query also supports operators and functions such as min
+Data Query also supports operators and functions such as min, max, avg, count, year, and so on.
+See the "Examples" section below for some sample queries.

 Select data from one table